lribeiroalves/PyTradeGames/README.md

 ## Project Layout

-For this project, the app factory pattern was used for the arquitecture and directory layout, which means that the package ```app.py``` only creates the app instance, and all the configuration and modifications of this object are made by other packages that are called by it, passing the object as a parameter.
+For this project, the app factory pattern was used for the architecture and directory layout, which means that the package ```app.py``` only creates the app instance, and all the configuration and modifications of this object are made by other packages that are called by it, passing the object as a parameter.

-It makes the whole project more maintainable, bug safe, and scalable.
+It makes the whole project more maintainable, bug-safe, and scalable.

-Using this pattern, makes the decision to change any extension easier, because you just need to alter the code of that single extension, and the application will assume that new feature in the next time it initializes.
+Using this pattern makes the decision to change any extension easier, because you just need to alter the code of that single extension, and the application will assume that new feature in the next time it initializes.

-The layout may look scary at first but it is very organized and easy to understand.
-Here is an example of how it looks after the instalation and configuration.
+The layout may look scary at first, but it is very organized and easy to understand.
+Here is an example of how it looks after the installation and configuration.

 ```py
 .